-For our 8th grade students, a variety of services, including physical health, mental health, nutritional services, and education ser-vices are offered at the Wellness Center.
+- A variety of services, including physical health, mental health, nutritional services, and education services are offered at the Wellness Center.
 Services are provided by Bayhealth at no cost to students or their families.
-The Well-ness Center is located in Room 319 of Milford High School and is open on days when school is in session from 7:30 a.m. to 4:00.
-Membership forms for Wellness Center services are available outside the Wellness Center door, in the main office, guidance office, or the school nurse's office.
+The Wellness Center is located in Room 319 and is open on days when school is in session from 7:00 a.m. to 3:00 p.m. - Membership forms for Wellness Center services are available outside the Wellness Center door, in the main office, guidance office, or the school nurse's office.